Explore The South Rim

 If you want to see the amazing Skywalk, however, you need to direct your sights to seeing the West Rim of the Grand Canyon.
 This glass sky bridge is the major attraction in this area.
 Because it is close to Las Vegas, this part of the canyon is the second most visited spot after the South Rim.

 Grand Canyon West is situated on the tribal lands of the Hualapai Indian tribe.
 Therefore, this area is not part of the US park system, or Grand Canyon National Park.
 As a result, the entrance fee for the West Rim is separate from the entrance fee assessed for a National Park Pass.

 The entrance charge that the Hualapai tribe requires is solely for Grand Canyon West.
 If you want to visit the Skywalk through a tour operator, such as Grand Canyon Destinations, you can pay for the admittance fee when you take the tour bus.
 Doing so will prevent you from standing in the long line to pay for the attraction when you arrive.

 Learn More Before You Tour

-Learn more today about tours in Grand Canyon National Park and to the West Rim by contacting Grand Canyon Destinations and booking a day trip now.
+Learn more today about how to explore the South Rim.
+Tours in Grand Canyon National Park and to the West Rim are possible by contacting Grand Canyon Destinations and booking a day trip now.
 If you are traveling to Vegas soon, you won’t want to miss this chance to see one of the seven natural wonders of the world.